 Each covered entity within the District shall implement its own procedures for handling protected health information.

 An individual complaining of an unauthorized use or disclosure of protected health information by a covered entity within the District may file a complaint.
-The individual shall submit the complaint to the director of benefits in writing on a form provided by the covered entity within ten business days of the time the individual first knew or should have known of the event or series of events giving rise to the complaint.
-The director of benefits or designee shall meet with the individual for presentation of the complaint.
+The individual shall submit the complaint to the director of business services in writing on a form provided by the covered entity within ten business days of the time the individual first knew or should have known of the event or series of events giving rise to the complaint.
+The director of business services or designee shall meet with the individual for presentation of the complaint.
 The individual may be represented in a complaint presentation by an attorney or through any other person or organization that does not claim the right to strike.
-However, in the event the individual will be represented by legal counsel in the complaint presentation, the individual must provide written notice of representation to the director of benefits no less than three business days before the scheduled time for the complaint presentation.
+However, in the event the individual will be represented by legal counsel in the complaint presentation, the individual must provide written notice of representation to the director of business services no less than three business days before the scheduled time for the complaint presentation.
 Failure to provide timely written notice may result in the rescheduling of the hearing at a mutually agreeable time, and may delay a ruling on the complaint.
-The director of benefits may set reasonable time limits for presentation of the complaint.
-The director of benefits shall provide a written response to the complaint within 30 days of submission of the complaint form to the director of benefits.
-The director of benefits or designee may consolidate complaints or take other reasonable steps necessary to expeditiously address an individual's complaint(s).
-The decision of the director of benefits or designee is final and cannot be appealed.
+The director of business services may set reasonable time limits for presentation of the complaint.
+The director of business services shall provide a written response to the complaint within 30 days of submission of the complaint form to the director of business services.
+The director of business services or designee may consolidate complaints or take other reasonable steps necessary to expeditiously address an individual's complaint(s).
+The decision of the director of business services or designee is final and cannot be appealed.

 No disciplinary action or retaliation shall be taken against any employee who makes a good faith report of a violation of these procedures or of HIPAA's Privacy Rule.
 Any employee who retaliates against an individual for reporting a violation shall be subject to disciplinary action up to and including termination.